Cavern of Suiryu

 then repeat the process until you ultimately have a bunch of Lv3 or Lv4 Mudkin in the room.

-At that point, wipe out all remaining Mudkins using Blazing Heat to obtain a lot of experience points.
+At that point, wipe out all remaining monsters using Blazing Heat to earn lots of experience points.

 Seal off the room using Sand-handling beforehand, and stand on the stairs in case it gets out of control.

-Use Seewell Grass and search for an arrow trap, then create a sand pillar next to it and throw items
+Use Seewell Grass to find an arrow trap, then create a pillar next to it and throw items at the pillar,

 Second Clear